To play a demon hunter in Dungeons and Dragons 5e, consider this build:

 The first level of paladin grants me Divine Sense and Lay on Hands.
 Divine Sense allows me to sense creatures of celestial, fiend, and undead origin.
 In other words, I’ll be able to sense evil.
 Lay on Hands offers me another healing factor, pulling from a reservoir of HP that equals 5 X my paladin level.

 The second level of paladin, however, is where the real action begins.
 I receive 2 first level paladin spells, using my Charisma modifier, and learn DIVINE SMITE.
 As far as the spells go, I’ll probably grab another elemental smite type spell or two.
 But Divine Smite offers an extra 3d8 damage against undead and fiends and 2d8 against others.
+This damage grows as I level up.

 To sum it up